 Day 3 - Inis Cealtra Ride

-Today's ride will bring you up over the hills of the Slieve Aughty Mountains with fascinating views over the majestic Lough Derg and River Shannon.
-Along the track you will be pass old farm ruins and miles of stonewalls and your guide will tell you about Ireland's most significant incident in history...
-About 150 years ago many farms and villages were left because of the Famine.
-This was the time of the severe potato disease, which destroyed the sole source of food supply for the rural and poor Irish peasant and his stock for a couple of years.
-In addition to that a Typhus and Cholera epidemic enforced the disaster, leading to a flood of millions of people emigrating to other countries or starving from hunger.
-Knowing about those times you will greet the tasty lunch waiting for you, before you head across the extensive areas of bog land in the afternoon.
-There you will pass local farmers cutting and drying the turf in the traditional way.
-A Neolithic dolmen, with the legendary name, Oisin's and Grainne's Grave, beside the track proves that this area was already mystified about 5000 years ago.
-Much younger (about 9th century) are the ruins of a monastic settlement on Holy Island, which you can easily spot by the well kept typical round tower.
+Today's ride leads over the hills of the Slieve Aughty Mountains with fascinating views over the majestic Lough Derg and River Shannon.
+The track passes old farm ruins and miles of stonewalls .
+The guide will explain one of Ireland's most significant incidences in history, when 150 years ago many farms and villages were left because of the severe potato famine when disease destroyed the sole source of food supply for the rural and poor Irish peasant.
+This, coupled with a Typhus and Cholera epidemic lead to millions of people emigrating to other countries onto avoid starving to death.
+After lunch, head across the extensive areas of bog land in the afternoon, passing local farmers cutting and drying the turf in the traditional way.
+A Neolithic dolmen beside the track with the legendary name Oisin's and Grainne's Grave, proves that this area was already occupied about 5000 years ago.
+Much younger (about 9th century) are the ruins of a monastic settlement on Holy Island, which can be easily identified by the well kept typical round tower.

 Day 4 - Lough Graney Ride

-Leaving the sheltered pasture you will head this morning for the top of the hills again overlooking endless woods and grazing land to the north, west and south.
-Long before you get there you will be able to spot way below you the sandy shores of Lough Graney where you are heading for.
-The beach invites you to a canter along the water and on the trails going right across the refreshing lake!
-The ride in the later afternoon will take you through the typical farmland of rural Ireland with its juicy green fields and the endless old stonewalls surrounding the peacefully grazing sheep and cattle.
+Today's ride leaves the sheltered pasture and heads for the hills that overlook endless woods and grazing land to the north, west and south.
+From here the riders will easily see the sandy shores of Lough Graney, the destination for the day.
+The beach invites riders to canter along the water's edge and along the trails across the lake.
+A late afternoon ride leads through the typical farmland of rural Ireland with its verdant green fields and the endless old stonewalls surrounding the peacefully grazing sheep and cattle.

 Day 5 - Glandaria Ride

-Today's lovely wood tracks will take you further westwards overlooking Glandaria (the valley of the Kings) the wide fertile valley of the River Shannon, where hundreds of years ago Ireland's kings used to settle.
-After the lunch break near a typical mountain river you will cross the boggy uplands.
-County Clare will unfold all around you and in the distance you will be able to see the rising hills of the famous Burren National Park.
-On a clear day you will even get the first glimpse of Galway Bay.
-This afternoon your horse will be transferred by lorry across the busy valley to tomorrow's start at the Mullaghmore Mountain in the Burren.
-You will be staying tonight in the charming village of Corofin with its countless pubs.
+Today's ride heads west through lovely wood tracks to view Glandaria (the valley of the Kings), the wide fertile valley of the River Shannon, where h Ireland's kings used to settle hundreds of years earlier.
+After a lunch break near a typical mountain river , the route crosses the boggy uplands.
+As the scenery of County Clare unfolds, the rising hills of the famous Burren National Park all can be spotted in the distance .
+On a clear day riders even get a glimpse of Galway Bay.
+This afternoon the horses will be transferred by vehicle across the busy valley to tomorrow's start at the Mullaghmore Mountain in the Burren.
+Guests stay the night in the charming village of Corofin.

 Day 6 - Mullaghmore Ride